uhhuhuhuhuh/themeswitcher.nvim/README.md

     },
-    make_Color_cmd = true, -- makes a custom command "Color" which uses the themes table for the aviable options fallback = "habamax",  -- fallback colorscheme, can only be a string, not a table })
+    make_Color_cmd = true, -- makes a custom command "Color" which uses the themes table for the aviable options fallback = "habamax",  -- fallback colorscheme, can only be a string, not a table fallback_setup = nil,  -- fallback setup if there is none provided for a theme always_setup = nil,    -- setup function called for every theme (called after setup or fallback_setup) })

 vim.keymap.set("n", "<C-L>", function()